-The box below gives a general guide to what you need and when.
-You can refer to your latest HSS Hire Shop catalogue for details relating to specific pieces of equipment.
-If in doubt, contact your local HSS Hire Shop for advice.
+This guide gives a general overview to what you need and when.
+You can refer to your latest HSS Hire catalogue for details relating to specific pieces of equipment.
+If in doubt, contact your local HSS Hire for advice.

 Whatever safety equipment you use, you must be sure to use it properly, following any specific instructions given on its packaging.
 In general, though...